benwzj/benwzj.github.io/_posts/2023-10-14-network-permance.md

 - Block requests
 How does a page look and behave when some of its resources aren't available?
 Does it fail completely, or is it still somewhat functional?
 Block requests to find out:
-  - Command+Shift+P (Mac) to open the Command Menu.
+  - Shortcut <keyboard>Command</keyboard>+<keyboard>Shift</keyboard>+<keyboard>P</keyboard> (Mac) to open the Command Menu.
-  - Type `block`, select Show Request Blocking, and press Enter.
+  - Type `block`, select Show Request Blocking, and press <keyboard>Enter</keyboard>.
-  - Click Add Pattern
+  - Click *Add* Pattern
   - Then Reload the page.

-Reload the page again via the Empty Cache And Hard Reload workflow
+- Replay XHR request
+Select the XMLHttpRequest(XHR), Right-click the request and select Replay XHR.

+- Throttling
+  - Emulate offline.
+When you develop Progressive Web Apps, this is helpful.
+  - You can even create custom throttling profiles!
+  - In addition to HTTP requests, you can throttle WebSocket connections.

+- Override HTTP response headers
+With local overrides, you can override HTTP response headers and web content, including XHR and fetch requests, to mock remote resources even if you don't have access to them.
+This lets you prototype changes without waiting for the backend to support them.
+Local overrides also lets you keep the changes you make in DevTools across page loads.
+How it works:
+  - When you make changes in DevTools, DevTools saves a copy of the modified file to a folder you specify.
+  - When you reload the page, DevTools serves the local, modified file, rather than the network resource.
+- Override the user agent
+- Powerful Filter function on requests
+- Export requests data

+### How to Read a Request Waterfall Chart
+They are often used to analyze site speed and identify opportunities for optimization.

 ## Questions
 - What is Site Speed Test
 - What is routing, data fetching, and generating HTML